An explicit Waldspurger formula for Hilbert modular forms: Height and geometric pairings

 \subsection{Central values}

 Let $g$ be a normalized Hilbert cuspidal newform over $F$ of level $\id N$ and trivial central character as in the introduction.
+Write $K=F(\sqrt{-D})$ with $D\in F^+$, and denote by $\chi_D$ the Hecke character corresponding to the extension $K/F$.
+We assume that

-For the rest of this section we specify the quaternion algebra $B$, letting it ramify exactly at the archimedean primes and at $\mathcal{W}^-$, which is possible due to Hypothesis~\ref{hyp:paridad}.
-Let $\Tg$ be a polynomial in the Hecke operators prime to $\id N$ giving the $g$-isotypical projection.
+is of even cardinality.
+For the rest of this section we let $B$ be the quaternion algebra ramified exactly at $\Sigma_D$.
+Note that this satisfies the assumption that $K$ embeds into $B$.